 6. One life skills activity that reaches students can be applied to a variety of teaching moments.
 Give students an ‘entertainment budget’ and have them use their ‘money’ to purchase a new gaming system with games and extras.
 Make the budget small enough to be challenging.
 Many students have no concept of the skills involved in managing money, but they will apply critical thinking to the mathematics with this sort of challenge activity.

-7. Hold a mock trial with lawyers, a judge, etc. to examine the judicial process, act out current or historical events, or to deter students from making poor life decision.
+7. Hold a mock trial with lawyers, a judge, etc. to examine the judicial process, act out current or historical events, or to deter students from making poor life decisions.
 Many high school criminal justice courses use this activity, sometimes including field trips to actual courtrooms, but the idea can be applied to a number of other courses and ideas as well.

 Bring Susan to your campus!